2. Exakat features¶

 Do you know the PHP features that your application rely upon ?
 Recursivité, reflexion, backticks or anonymous classes ?
 Exakat collect all those features, and sum them up in one nice table, so you know all of it.

-Exakat provides a full class diagramm, based on inheritance (classes), usage (traits) and implementations (interfaces), grouped by namespaces.
+Exakat documents the code automatically with several diagrams, such as : a full UML class diagramm, based on inheritance (classes), usage (traits) and implementations (interfaces), grouped by namespaces.